UCLA-Rocket-Project/prometheus-groundsys-2021/docs/safer_serial_transmission_practices.md

 We note that in contexts where we are polling from sensors (perhaps through an API provided by a library), we should likely populate the datapacket with null values accordingly to ensure accurate decoding.

-For a detailed description of the current datapacket structure's employed for Prometheus' Ground Systems, please refer to the official [Datapacket Structure document](datapacket_structure.md).

 ## Checksum

 A checksum is a relatively smaller-sized piece of data generated through a checksum function or algorithm, where the input is that of some raw data that it intends to verify after its transmission.